 Brain Development: Differences in the structure and function of the brain are often seen in individuals with autism.
 These differences can affect communication, social interaction, and behavior.
 Research continues to explore how these brain differences occur and their connection to autism.

 At Blossom ABA Therapy, we understand that each child’s experience with autism is unique.
-Our ABA therapy in Georgia, Tennessee, and Virginia are tailored to meet your child’s individual needs.
+Our ABA therapy in Georgia, Tennessee, and Virginia is tailored to meet your child’s individual needs.

-Learn how our personalized therapy programs can help your child thrive.
+Learn how our personalized ABA therapy programs can help your child thrive.
 Contact us today!

 SOURCE: